mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 #### Incremental Adoption

 While every engineer likes a greenfield project, incremental adoption paths are typically easier to manage.
-Instead of rewriting entire applications in Rust, it's usually much more straight forward to extract individual aspects of existing systems into Rust (micro) services.
-For these kinds of projects, the lack of full-featured macro frameworks also is less critical as much of the aspects that such frameworks would cover might not be relevant for these projects at all due to their limited scope.
+Instead of rewriting entire applications in Rust, it's usually much more straightforward to extract individual aspects of existing systems into Rust (micro) services.
+For these kinds of projects, the lack of full-featured macro frameworks is also less critical, as much of the aspects that such frameworks would cover might not be relevant for these projects at all due to their limited scope.

 Overall, incremental adoption by (re-)implementing individual aspects of existing systems in Rust is the typical adoption path we're seeing.
 The reduced scope of such projects also reduces the overall risk – teams can evaluate whether Rust works for them without making a huge commitment.
 If they run into challenges working with Rust, no huge investment has been made and the decision is typically reversible without huge cost.
 If a team succeeds with Rust though, their success will typically inspire others and lead to more and more adoption throughout an organization.